jalanderos/jalanderos.github.io/_pages/about.md

 **November 19-20, 2024** I attended the [Workshop on Fusion Energy and Pulsed Power](https://cer.ucsd.edu/_news-events-articles/2024/fusion-energy-and-pulsed-power-workshop.html) here at UC San Diego, where I learned about numerical models for plasmas in nuclear fusion devices and across astrophysics.
 It’s been incredibly interesting, both in this workshop and through seminars and courses on campus, to learn about the differences between the fusion, astrophysics, and heliophysics communities despite their shared study of plasmas.

-**October 6-8, 2024** It was a great experience to participate in the [NextProf Pathfinder](https://nextprof.engin.umich.edu/nextprof-pathfinder/) workshop at Georgia Tech, where I was given advice by so many nice students and mentors, learned about the variety of careers in academia, and learned about the even greater variety of winding and rewarding paths towards them.
+**October 6-8, 2024** It was a great experience to participate in the [NextProf Pathfinder Workshop](https://nextprof.engin.umich.edu/nextprof-pathfinder/) at Georgia Tech, where I was given advice by so many nice students and mentors, learned about the variety of careers in academia, and learned about the even greater variety of winding and rewarding paths towards them.

 **September 23, 2024** I moved to UC San Diego (only a few hours drive) to pursue a PhD!

 **September 16-20, 2024** It was a great experience to participate in the [Collaborative Research Centre (CRC) International Summer School](https://www.sfb1294.de/events/event/spring-school-2024) in Boltenhagen, Germany, where I learned about theory, algorithms, and applications of data assimilation, the framework for integrating data and time-dependent models to make the best predictions possible.
 I presented a poster on how our coronal hole detection work could contribute to a data assimilation framework and I also got to meet many great members of the UC San Diego [Chaos, Computation, Analysis and Optimization (CaCAO)](https://cacao.ucsd.edu/) group there!

-**September 9-13, 2024** I attended the [Model Reduction and Surrogate Modeling (MORe)](https://more2024.sciencesconf.org/) conference here at UC San Diego, where I was exposed to the amazing diversity of mathematics, applications, and perspectives throughout the ROM research community.
+**September 9-13, 2024** I attended the [Model Reduction and Surrogate Modeling (MORe) Conference](https://more2024.sciencesconf.org/) here at UC San Diego, where I was exposed to the amazing diversity of mathematics, applications, and perspectives throughout the ROM research community.

-**June 10-14, 2024** It was a great experience to participate in the [SHIELD Summer School in Plasma Processes at the Edge of the Solar System]( https://shielddrivecenter.com/shield-summer-school/) at Boston University, where I learned about magnetohydrodynamic theory, deep space measurements of the solar wind’s state, the fundamental processes of turbulence and magnetic reconnection that determine this state, and finally how the microscopic process of charge exchange gives us global imagery of the heliosphere, the shield surrounding our home in space.
+**June 10-14, 2024** It was a great experience to participate in the [SHIELD Summer School in Plasma Processes at the Edge of the Solar System](https://shielddrivecenter.com/shield-summer-school/) at Boston University, where I learned about magnetohydrodynamic theory, deep space measurements of the solar wind’s state, the fundamental processes of turbulence and magnetic reconnection that determine this state, and finally how the microscopic process of charge exchange gives us global imagery of the heliosphere, the shield surrounding our home in space.

 **May 20-23, 2024** I attended the [Space Weather with Quantified Uncertainties (SWQU) User Meeting](https://uahspace.wixsite.com/swqu/events) at the University of Alabama in Huntsville, where I learned about data-assimilative numerical models for flows over the solar surface, the structure of the solar atmosphere, and the dynamics of the solar wind.

-**December 10-15, 2023** I attended the [American Geophysical Union (AGU) Fall Meeting](https://www.agu.org/annual-meeting) in San Francisco, California (with over 24,000 people in attendance!), where I presented a [poster](https://doi.org/10.22541/essoar.171288623.31778488/v2) on our coronal hole detection work.
+**December 10-15, 2023** I attended the [American Geophysical Union (AGU) Fall Meeting](https://www.agu.org/fall-meeting-2023) in San Francisco, California (with over 24,000 people in attendance!), where I presented a [poster](https://doi.org/10.22541/essoar.171288623.31778488/v2) on our coronal hole detection work.
 <!-- (https://jalanderos.github.io/presentations/#2023-agu). -->